ansonphong/postworld/php/README.md

 ------

 ### pw_get_post_template ( *$post_id, $post_view* )
-- Returns an template paths based on the provided post
+- Returns an template path based on the provided post ID and view

 #### Process
 - Check the __post_type__ of the post as __$post_type__ with `get_post_type( $post_id )`